What is a social enterprise?

 If social enterprises trade to generate profit for their owners, then aren't they just ethical businesses?

 There is no precise definition of either term so there is an overlap.
-Where ethical businesses exist to sell goods and services in an ethical way, social enterprises exist to re-invest profit back into their businesses to help them pursue their social goals.
+Where ethical or social businesses exist to sell goods and services in an ethical way, social enterprises exist to re-invest profit back into their businesses to help them pursue their social goals.
 Each can have characteristics of the other and the terms may be used interchangeably in practice.

 What legal forms might social enterprises take?